 How detection works

-Nectar compares each site or account against its own recent history and flags meaningful deviations.
-Detection is weather-aware: it accounts for how hot or cold the weather was during each period, so normal seasonal swings (more gas in winter, more electricity in summer) don’t get flagged — only changes that genuinely stand out do.Weather-aware detection uses historical temperature data from Open-Meteo, licensed under CC BY 4.0.
+For usage, cost, and unit-price anomalies, Nectar compares each site against its own recent history and accounts for weather.
+This helps prevent normal seasonal swings from being flagged.Weather-aware detection uses historical temperature data from Open-Meteo, licensed under CC BY 4.0.
 Nectar processes this data into heating and cooling degree days for each site and period.

 Sensitivity